jrorrison/crawler/README.md

 * Partitions the links in to external, internal and resouces lists
 * Returns these lists back to the main crawler

 The reason for this split was to enable a single crawler to manage the processing of a domain and collation of results, while taking advantage of a pool of page processing workers to do the actual work.
+The worker task is independant of the domain being crawled (it just downloads and processes a page) so in the future we could have a pool of workers that can be used by multiple crawlers.

 We can adjust how many concurrent tasks we have to take advantage of the fact that a lot of the time is spent in IO bound operations.

 This also has the advantages that later, if required, we could move to multi threaded or even distrubuted task processing.

-We use the
+### Libs used

+We use the axios library for http requests.
+Although is is a bit heavy for what we need it has the advantage of handling redirects for us which simplifies our code.

+Cheerio is used to parse the HTML and extract the links.
+The library makes it very easy to find and extract links.

+We also use the [async](https://github.com/caolan/async) for the task queueing.
+This allows us to add a pool of workers without introducing complexity.

 ## Outstanding / If I had more time